How much does an app cost?

 - Use online app store gift cards instead of your credit or debit card to help limit spending.

-Stop in-app purchases on an iPhone
+Stop in-app purchases on an iPhone or iPad

-Stop in-app purchases on an Android phone
+Stop in-app purchases on an Android phone or tablet

 An app might be free, but downloading it will cost you some of your monthly mobile data allowance – unless you’re on Wi-Fi.
 That’s especially important to consider if you have a small mobile data allowance.

-Stop apps from using mobile data on your iPhone
+Stop apps from using mobile data on your iPhone or iPad

 To stop all apps from using mobile data, go to the Network & internet settings in your phone.
 Switch off Mobile data in the Data usage section.
 Then, even apps like Facebook and your browser won’t use your data allowance.